|

 transfer in the final image is a product of contrast transfers of a

-telescope and CCD chip.
-As given by Schroeder (Astronomical Optics,
+telescope and that of the CCD chip.
+According to Schroeder (Astronomical Optics,

 p309), for square pixel with the side p in units of